baratgabor/Unity3D-SoundManager/README.md

 *Note that the comments in the code are a bit excessive if you're an experienced developer.
 I just tried to help others too to understand it better.*

 **Update1:** I added the capability of `Transform` tracking playback in the form of two new public methods.
 This means that the SoundManager can be used for moving objects too.
 For this addition I refactored the class internally.
+Short testing shows this new feature to be working well, but please inform me of any bugs.

 **Update2:** I encapsulated all debug log messages into a separate class, and added a logging setting to the Inspector.
 So you can turn off logging for deployed builds in a way that completely avoids string operations and allocations (since all debug messages are constructed inside this helper class).

 ## Quick overview of Inspector pane: